-The term 'Capital Account' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Capital Account' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Capital Account demonstrates the net changes in the financial asset ownership for any country.
 When added in with the national current account, this makes up the given country’s balance of payments.
 This capital account will always include such things as portfolio investment and FDI foreign direct investment as well as any changes in the reserve account.
 It is also possible for the capital account to refer to any account which displays a company’s net worth at a particular moment and snapshot in time.

 On a macro-economic scale, what the capital account actually figures up is the total economic production for a region or entire nation.
 With corporations it is different.
 Here the capital account is actually a general ledger account that the firm will utilize to record the sums of money which any investor provides the company with in exchange for a stake.
 It also shows the accumulative amount of the earnings of the firm less the accumulative distributions to the various stakeholders in the firm.
 These balances become reportable in the owner’s equity section, the stockholder’s equity section, or the partner’s equity section on balance sheets.

 Where nations are concerned, the capital accounts total up all of the economic affairs of the nation as a whole.
 Markets are particularly concerned with this figure as it reveals the total picture and general direction of the nation economically.
 It also delivers a range of sell and buy signals for a number of different portfolio strategies and particular industries.